Jordan, Jesse, Go!

 Jordan, Jesse, Go! (often abbreviated to JJGO) is a weekly comedy audio podcast, which began airing in 2007.
 It is hosted by comedian Jordan Morris, a television writer, producer, and actor, and Jesse Thorn, a public radio host.
-The show is part of Maximum Fun, a podcast network run by Thorn.
+The show is part of Maximum Fun, a podcast network founded by Thorn.

 The format of the show is typically a conversation between Thorn, Morris, and a guest on the show.

 Fans of the podcast are known as "Tuppies," a colloquialism for Tupperware.

 History

 Thorn and Morris met as students at the University of California, Santa Cruz, where they co-hosted the original version of The Sound of Young America.
 Morris and Thorn created Jordan, Jesse, Go!, initially called The Untitled Thorn/Morris Project, when they both moved out to Los Angeles.
 They began the show because they missed doing The Sound of Young America together and wanted to work together on comedy again.